AHizran/git-workshop/filename.md

 ## •	The temporary solution until Kafka is updated to mirror kafka

 1)	Populate into the ingestUrl environment variable that is within the config map the value the system is currently working on api-public-url.
-So, we can make the system active on both sites by changing the value of the ingestUrl environment variable.
+So, we can make the system active on both sites by changing the value of the environment variable ingestUrl.